-With respect to investment related emissions, we have given careful consideration to setting a firmwide holdings-level Net Zero target.
+With respect to investmentrelated emissions, we have given careful consideration to setting a firmwide holdings-level Net Zero target.
 There is considerable political and regulatory uncertainty about the likelihood and pace of a meaningful low carbon transition in most markets, and it is uncertain how regulation and changing customer demand will impact on the financial prospects of current investee companies in many sectors.
 For this and other reasons we undertake structured climate scenario analysis on all of our investments.
 Given the unpredictability of the future with respect to climate transition risks, we do not believe that we are currently able to make an absolute commitment relating to the carbon intensity of our holdings.
-Commensurately, we do not believe that it would be appropriate to commit to a Net Zero focussed transition plan relating to our client portfolios.
-We will continue to monitor this area of our business closely and engage with clients who are focussed on climate considerations, and we are very open to working with clients who are interested in developing an investment strategy with specific transition-related investment objectives.
+Commensurately, we do not believe that it would be appropriate to commit to a Net

+Zero focused transition plan relating to our client portfolios.
+We will continue to monitor this area of our business closely and engage with clients who are focussed on climate.